EN PT JA

 Full article: Nanban Screens: Imagining the Foreign

-When did the Nanban period begin and end?
+When did the Nanban trade begin and end?

 The century between is conventionally divided into five eras — each links to its own hub page with every article of the period: